-The price of mailing a letter may rise from 55 cents to 58 cents by the end of August.
+The price of mailing a letter may rise from 60 cents to 63 cents in the new year.

-The U.S. Postal Service filed notice with the Postal Regulatory Commission requesting the price change — among others — to take effect Aug.
-29. The new rates would include:
+The U.S. Postal Service filed notice with the Postal Regulatory Commission on Oct.
+7 requesting the price change — among others — to take effect Jan.
+22, 2023.

 The Postal Regulatory Commission is an independent federal agency that oversees the Postal Service.

-The first-class mail price hikes are intended to offset declining revenue due to a lower volume of such mail being delivered.
+The proposed rate hikes are intended to help offset inflation.
 According to a Postal Service press release:

 “As operating expenses continue to rise, these price adjustments provide the Postal Service with much needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan.
 The prices of the U.S. Postal Service remain among the most affordable in the world.”